-Braun Intertec is looking forward to hearing our very own Senior Scientist, Daniel DeJoode, present at the upcoming North Dakota Water and Pollution Control Conference in Bismarck, North Dakota.
-Daniel will present on Thursday, October 10th about updates regarding the Waters of the United States (WOTUS) rule and Supreme Court case and will discuss the implications of pending changes.
+Our very own Senior Scientist, Daniel DeJoode, presented at the North Dakota Water and Pollution Control Conference in Bismarck, North Dakota.
+Daniel talked about the Waters of the United States (WOTUS) rule, relevant Supreme Court cases and the implications of the pending changes.

 What is (a) Water?
 The Evolving Definition of a Water of the United States